ciandro/alexdemitri.com/content/blog/leica-love.md

 ---
-title: "My Love Affair with the Leica M: Why I Choose It for My Photography"
+title: "My Leica M: Why I Choose It for My Photography"
 date: "2025-10-29"
 excerpt: "Photography for me has always been more than just capturing moments—it's a way of seeing, of feeling time, of translating silence into light.
 Here's why I choose the Leica M range of cameras."
 ---

-*By Alex Demitri*
+By Alex Demitri

 Photography for me has always been more than just capturing moments—it's a way of seeing, of feeling time, of translating silence into light.
 Over the years, I've gravitated toward a singular tool that truly reflects that ethos: the **Leica M range of cameras**.
 In this post I'll share why the Leica M is my choice, how I use it in my work and life, and what it has taught me about photography, travel, and the art of observation.

----

 ## Why the Leica M?
 ### A tool that respects time